Dr. Cara Rachele

 Additional information

-Cara Rachele teaches architectural history and theory at the chair of Prof. Dr. Maarten Delbeke at the Institut for the History and Theory of Architecture (gta), ETH Zurich.
+Cara Rachele (she/her) teaches architectural history and theory at the chair of Prof. Dr. Maarten Delbeke at the Institut for the History and Theory of Architecture (gta), ETH Zurich.
 She also coordinates the gta Doctoral Program.

 JavaScript has been disabled in your browser